 Virtual guard monitoring is one of the fastest-growing security solutions available to commercial and government properties.
-Business owners, building administrators and security managers are quickly waking up to the benefits of this innovative service.
-Here are some of the questions they ask most frequently.
+Business owners, building administrators, and security managers are quickly waking up to the benefits of this innovative service.
+Here are some virtual guard monitoring faqs.

-Virtual guard monitoring is the proactive alternative to traditional video surveillance.
+Virtual guard monitoring is a proactive alternative to traditional video surveillance.
 At Valley Alarm, ValleyGuard is our exclusive virtual guard monitoring service.

 By responding to motion-triggered video of crimes in progress, ValleyGuard draws immediate attention to intrusions on a property and prompts immediate intervention.
 Often, our virtual guards are able to notify local authorities before a crime occurs.

-Our ValleyGuard solution is equipped with artificial intelligence cameras that quickly distinguish whether the motion being captured is a vehicle, animal or person.
-If the AI determines there is a person onsite afterhours or in a restricted area, the signal immediately reaches the virtual guard at the monitoring center for verification.
-From there, the virtual guard knows to intervene as the suspicious activity occurs.
+Our ValleyGuard solution is equipped with artificial intelligence cameras that quickly distinguish whether the motion being captured is a vehicle, animal, or person.
+If the AI determines there is a person onsite after hours or in a restricted area, the signal immediately reaches the virtual guard at the monitoring center for verification.
+From there, the virtual guard knows to intervene as suspicious activity occurs.

 If live security is onsite, the agent can quickly notify the security guard.

 It can, but it doesn’t have to.
-Some customers invest in virtual guard monitoring as a way of replacing their onsite security force.
+Some customers invest in virtual guard monitoring to replace their onsite security forces.
 Others opt to simply augment their onsite security staff with this remote video monitoring service.
-They may have one security guard onsite, with our ValleyGuard service monitoring various spots on the property.
+They may have one security guard on site, with our ValleyGuard service monitoring various spots on the property.
 This enables them to cover more ground with less manpower.

 A good security plan has room for a live security guard and a virtual guard watching over the property.
-One example is an auto dealership, which has multiple lots; ValleyGuard can monitor each lot, and the live security guard can respond to any events that trigger virtual guard intervention.
+One example is an auto dealership with multiple lots; ValleyGuard can monitor each lot, and the live security guard can respond to any events that trigger virtual guard intervention.

 The list of industries and applications for virtual guard monitoring continues to grow.
-ValleyGuard customers include residential property managers, office complexes, construction companies, auto dealerships, equipment storage facilities, warehouses and more.
-There are many government applications for ValleyGuard, including schools, public service centers and offices.
+ValleyGuard’s customers include residential property managers, office complexes, construction companies, auto dealerships, equipment storage facilities, warehouses, and more.
+Many government applications for ValleyGuard include schools, public service centers, and offices.

-Virtual guard monitoring is quickly replacing video surveillance as a more proactive security solution.
-To inquire about ValleyGuard, our virtual guard monitoring service, call Valley Alarm today.
+Virtual guard monitoring quickly replaces video surveillance as a more proactive security solution.
+Call Valley Alarm today to inquire about ValleyGuard, our virtual guard monitoring service.

 About Valley Alarm

 Valley Alarm is a fully licensed, experienced security company in business since 1981.
-We provide design, consultation, installation, maintenance, and central station services for commercial, residential, and government clients of all types throughout Southern California.
+We provide design, consultation, installation, maintenance, and central station services for all types of commercial, residential, and government clients throughout Southern California.
 For us, nothing is more important than the security of your family or business.